snowmeltarcade/projectkitchen/documentation/functional/game_play.md

 Each [kitchen](kitchens.md) has a set layout with a slots for workstations to be placed.
 Before a level can be played, the lead player (the server) must fill these slots with the workstations they have access to.
 Every kitchen has a set of required workstations.

+After the kitchen has been layed out, each player must then select the workstation they will start at.
+This will be done using the workstation selection screen (also called the kitchen lobby screen).

 ## Cooking Levels

 A typical game level has the following flow: